Connecting the Many-Body Chern Number to Luttinger's Theorem through St\v{r}eda's Formula

 where $n$ is the particle density.
 This variation is performed at a fixed chemical potential $\mu$ lying within a spectral gap and in the limit of zero temperature $T=0$.
 We can hence express the many-body Chern number as

 where $\phi_0\!=\!hc/e$ stands for the flux quantum.
 The particle density of an interacting fermionic system at thermodynamic equilibrium is defined as~\cite{Mahan2000}

-where $G(z_{n})$ is the finite temperature single particle propagator.
+where $G(z_{n})$ is the finite-temperature single-particle propagator.
 The fermionic Matsubara frequencies are given by $z_{n}\!=\!i\omega_{n}\!\!=\!i(2n+1)\pi/ \beta$ and $0^{+}$ represents an infinitesimally small positive number that assures convergence of the sum.
 Here $\Omega$ stands for the area of the system and the capital trace $\textrm{Tr}[\hdots]$ involves an integration over both internal and spatial degrees of freedom.
-Although St\v{r}eda's formula in Eq.~\eqref{Streda1} was originally derived in the non-interacting case within linear response theory~\cite{Streda1982}, it was also proven to be valid in generic interacting settings by making use of non-perturbative thermodynamic arguments~\cite{Widom1982}.
+Although St\v{r}eda's formula in Eq.~\eqref{Streda1} was originally derived in the noninteracting case within linear response theory~\cite{Streda1982}, it was also proven to be valid in generic interacting settings by making use of nonperturbative thermodynamic arguments~\cite{Widom1982,MacDonald1989}.
 Recently, fractional QAHIs in twisted bilayer samples were identified~\cite{Cai2023,Zeng2023} through this relation.
 It has also been particularly useful to detect the first realization of a bosonic fractional quantum Hall state in a cold-atom experiment~\cite{Leonard2023}, without relying on transport measurements~\cite{Repellin2020}.

 \textit{Bloch Green's functions in a magnetic field.---} We aim at formally evaluating the many-body Chern number of an anomalous quantum Hall state of matter from Eqs.~\eqref{Streda} and~\eqref{density}.
 In order to do so, we perform a perturbative expansion of the single-particle Green's function in the presence of a homogeneous magnetic field up to first order in $\mathbf{B}=\bm{\nabla}\times \textbf{A}$ by closely following the approach developed in Ref.~\cite{Kita2005}.
-The method builds up on the physical idea that, even though the discrete translational invariance of a periodic Hamiltonian is broken when including a vector potential $\textbf{A}(\bm{r})$ with a linear spatial dependence, any measurable quantity can be calculated in a way that explicitly preserves the original Bloch symmetry.
-The Dyson's equation of motion for $G(z_n)$ in a lattice reads
+The method builds upon the physical idea that, even though the discrete translational invariance of a periodic Hamiltonian is broken when including a vector potential $\textbf{A}(\bm{r})$ with a linear spatial dependence, any measurable quantity can be calculated in a way that explicitly preserves the original Bloch symmetry.
+Dyson's equation of motion for $G(z_n)$ in a lattice reads

 where the coordinates $\mathbf{R}_{\alpha}$ denote the position of the atomic site $\alpha$ within the unit cell at $\mathbf{R}$ and the matrices $H$ and $\Sigma(z_n)$ are, respectively, the single-particle Hamiltonian and the self-energy.
 In the presence of a small magnetic field, the matrix elements of the single-particle Hamiltonian are modified as